duinoWitchery/hd44780/examples/ioClass/hd44780_I2Clcd/README.md

 hd44780_I2Clcd examples
 =======================

-The examples included in this directory are for the hd44780_I2Clcd i/o class.
+The examples included in this directory are for the hd44780_I2Clcd i/o class.<br>
 The hd44780_I2Clcd i/o class controls an LCD with a native i2c interface that uses chips like the PCF2116, PCF2119x etc...

 #### The following examples are included: